 Chapter 13 | $313.00 | $156.50 | $156.50 |

-If you cannot afford to pay the fees associated with filing for Chapter 7 bankruptcy, you may be able to apply for a fee waiver by filing an application with the bankruptcy court to waive the fee.
+If you cannot afford to pay the fees associated with filing for Chapter 7 bankruptcy, you can apply for a fee waiver with the bankruptcy court to waive the fee.
 See Official Bankruptcy Form 103B.
-You must meet meeting certain poverty guidelines to qualify for this fee waiver.
+You must meet meeting specific poverty guidelines to qualify for this fee waiver.

-On average Chapter 7 fees range from $1200 to $1800.
+On average, Chapter 7 fees range from $1200 to $1800.
 With an understanding that you are facing financial difficulties, many attorneys will offer you payment plans to pay their fees.
-Some firms offer $0 down options.
-At Stiberman Law our typical Chapter 7 fees range from $900 to $1500 to file your case with available payment plans.
+Some firms provide $0 down options.
+At Stiberman Law, our typical Chapter 7 fees range from $900 to $1500 to file your case with available payment plans.

-Different than Chapter 7, Chapter 13 attorney’s fees are governed by court guidelines.
-Many chapter 13 lawyers will structure a portion of their fees as part of your Chapter 13 plan payment to the bankruptcy trustee.
+Unlike Chapter 7, Chapter 13 attorney’s fees are governed by court guidelines.
+Many chapter 13 lawyers will structure some fees as part of your Chapter 13 plan payment to the bankruptcy trustee.

 The total cost of filing bankruptcy will vary depending on your location and the type of bankruptcy you file.

-When you file for bankruptcy, you are asking the court to declare that you are unable to pay your debts.
+When you file for bankruptcy, you ask the court to declare that you cannot pay your debts.
 This may happen because of job loss, medical expenses, or other financial difficulties.

-You may file a bankruptcy case as an individual where you are referred to as the Debtor or you may file the case jointly with your spouse.
+You may file a bankruptcy case as an individual referred to as the Debtor or jointly with your spouse.

 The answer is no. A married couple is not required to file for bankruptcy together.